 The Grant County Courthouse is in Elbow Lake, Minnesota, the county seat of Grant County, and listed on the National Register of Historic Places.

-When Grant County commissioners undertook a $4 million general rehabilitation of the courthouse in 2011-12, the removal of suspended ceilings revealed the murals once again, including a 25’x30’ mural depicting “Justice and Law” crowning the main courtroom.
+When Grant County commissioners undertook a $4.5 million general rehabilitation of the courthouse in 2011-12, the removal of suspended ceilings revealed the murals once again, including a 25’x30’ mural depicting “Justice and Power of Law” crowning the main courtroom.
 The discoveries motivated the County to launch an effort to restore all of Oyen’s work in the courthouse.

 The photo gallery below shows before and after photos of some of the murals.